 South Sudan became an independent country in 2011 after a long civil war between the Arab north and the Black African south of Sudan.
 One result of this was that not all tribes fighting against oppression from the Sudanese government ended up with their homelands in South Sudan, hence they are still in conflict and civilians have been forced to flee across borders into Chad, Ethiopia and South Sudan as refugees.

 An initial visit by our partners in 2013 identifed a great need and opportunity to help numerous small tribes from the Blue Nile area of Sudan who are refugees in Maban County.
 The refugees were struggling to survive and support their families on aid rations and one of their greatest needs was to be empowered to farm again.
 Hence, Intec Transformation Project began in 2016 with a pilot of 200 farmers.
-The project is now in its 8th farming season and continues to grow and improve; the 2022-23 season saw over 1,081 farmers empowered, across 9 different tribes, and provided a food source for approximately 6,486 men, women and children (using an average family size of 6).
+The farm project has competed its 9th year (April 2024-March 2025), in that season empowering 1718 farmers to do small scale family farming in and around the 4 large refugee camps of Maban.
+Ages range from 18, to a 90-year-old matriarch, and the work has become a lifeline for many, as the hunger situation has deteriorated rapidly over the last months due to the humanitarial situation.

-In order to continue running the project into the new farming season, additional support is still needed.
+In order to continue running the project into the new farming season, additional support is needed - see below for information.

 How does Intec Transformation Project work?